Lessons learned from prohibition apply to efforts for a smoke-free future22 Jan 2020 · 3 min read

 We’re asking that reason becomes the basis of the debate in creating fair regulations for smoke-free alternatives.

-By taking part in discussions, media interviews and informal debates in Davos this week, we have an opportunity to share our work transparently with the parties we need to help make a smoke-free future a reality.
+As we took part in discussions, media interviews, and informal debates in Davos this year, we had an opportunity to share our work transparently with the parties we need to help make a smoke-free future a reality.
 Ultimately, we can move faster if we work together to secure a smoke-free future for all.